nhsconnect/gpconnect/pages/design/design_product_versioning.md

 ## Specification Versioning ##

-The GP Connect API consists of the following sections but the specification will be versioned by an overarching single version, representing a snapshot of the specification for that release.
+The GP Connect API specification consists of the following sub sections outlining specific capabilities within the GP Connect API but the GP Connect API specification is versioned by an overarching single version which is shown above the sidebar, below the NHS Digital logo.

 | Specification Section | What is included in the specification section |
 | --- | --- |